Close

 Our work in Fiji

-MDF Fiji works in the key sectors of agriculture and tourism, and in the emerging outsourcing services sector to facilitate growth, improve competitiveness, and increase the economic resilience of vulnerable groups.
-MDF also supports local Micro, Small and Medium Enterprises (MSMEs) by providing effective and sustainable business development services.
+MDF Fiji works in the key sectors of agriculture and tourism, and in the emerging outsourcing services and green energy sectors, to facilitate growth, improve competitiveness, and increase the economic resilience of vulnerable groups.
+MDF has also supported local micro, small and medium enterprises (MSMEs) by providing effective and sustainable business development services.

-• Working with diverse market players to revive business activity: MDF works with government, industry bodies and business membership organisations to design measures that stimulate industry and economic growth.
-Watch our video on systemic change in Fiji’s sugar sector to find out more.
+• Working with diverse market players: MDF works with the private sector, government, industry bodies and business membership organisations to support innovations that stimulate industry and economic growth.

 • Supporting transformation: MDF identifies emerging opportunities for sustainable and inclusive growth in the changing economy and supports partners to capitalise on these; and